Brief

-In my latest projects, I utilized knowledge in the following areas:
+In my recent projects, I utilized knowledge in the following areas:

 • Programming languages & packages: Python (w/ AsyncIO, aiohttp, Flask), JavaScript, React.js, Redux.js (RTK), D3.js.